abbr/BillEase/README.md

 The gem of *BillEase* is the console application *Invoice Run.exe*.
 It provides automation and turns the four SharePoint lists into a workable solution.
 Without it the SharePoint lists are merely data repository. *Invoice Run.exe* is intended to be launched by a scheduled task at the close of each billing cycle (by default first day of each month).
 For testing purpose it can also be launched manually and repetitively.
 When invoked, *Invoice Run.exe* performs following tasks:

 1. For each consumption item in previous billing cycle, create a charge item if not already exists.
 The values of charge item are copied or calculated using data directly or indirectly obtained from consumption item as described in [Charges](#charges) list above.
 2. Break the permission inheritance of each consumption item in previous billing cycle if not already done so.
-Then convert all read-write permissions to read-only.
+Then convert all *Contribute* permissions to *Read*.
 3. Break the permission inheritance of each charge item created in previous billing cycle if not already done so.
 4. For each charge item in previous billing cycle, grant group *"&lt;prefix&gt;&lt;organization&gt;"* read-only access if not already done so.